Drayan/VoidArchitect/TASKS.md

 - **Status:** To Plan
 - **Goal:** Develop a rudimentary scene graph or entity management system on the client and server to handle multiple objects, not just a single cube.
 Synchronize the state of multiple objects.
+- Could also be the first opportunity to see how to handle multiple objects : session_id to object_uuid mapping (to reduce on the bandwidth), dynamic updates (far objects probably doesn't need a lot of update, but near one could), priority updates (players, projectiles, ...), hierarchical updates ?

 ## Milestone 7: Initial Procedural Noise Generation (Core)